Click HERE to save the tutorial to Pinterest!

 Draw a heart for someone you care about - you can call it a labor of love.

-Begin by drawing an upside down equilateral triangle - a triangle in which all the sides are of the same length.
+Begin by drawing an upside down isosceles triangle - a triangle with two sides of equal length.

 Draw a straight vertical line, extending from the bottom point of the triangle, past the top line.